Click one of the buttons above, or cut and paste the following link to share this page with your network.

 & botany.
 He holds a bachelor's degree in mathematics from Harvard University.

-His wife and family of 7 kids live in Asheville, NC.
+John, his wife Natalie and their 8 kids live in Asheville, NC

 “Cucumber might be difficult to digest for different reasons depending on the person.
 It could be the cold quality, it could be its hydrophyllic nature or it could be the skins and seeds.
 It's hard to say what's causing the difficulty without knowing more about the person having it.
 While cucumber is in the melon family, it is not considered a melon."